choral-lang/website/web/index.md

 <!-- ## What -->

 Choral is a language for the programming of _choreographies_.
-A choreography is a multiparty protocol that defines how some _roles_ (the proverbial Alice and Bob) should coordinate with each other in a decentralised way.
+A choreography is a multiparty protocol that defines how some _roles_ (the proverbial Alice, Bob, etc.) should coordinate with each other to do something together.
+Examples include distributed authentication protocols, cryptographic protocols, business processes, and parallel algorithms.

-At the press of a button, the Choral compiler generates correct implementations for each role, which implementors can use as libraries in their own programs to participate correctly in concurrent and distributed systems.
-Choral's generated libraries are guaranteed to be _compliant_ with their source choreographies.
+At the press of a button, the Choral compiler translates a choreography into a library for each role.
+Each library is guarantee to be _compliant_ with its source choreography.
+Developers who need to implement the participant of a choreography (like a client, or a service) can now use these libraries to make sure that their programs will follow the right steps.

 Choral is currently interoperable with Java, but we plan on extending it to support also other programming languages in the future.

-Choral _does not fix any middleware_: as long as you can satisfy the types of the choreography that you are writing, you can use your own implementations of communications and existing Java code in Choral.
-The Choral type system forces you to specify the communication requirements of your choreographies explicitly (channel topology, type of transmissible data, etc.).

 Choral is a prototype developed as part of an ongoing research project (see the [about page](/about.html)), but it is already usable for early adoption and teaching.
 If you're curious, you can [try it out yourself](/install.html) and [get in touch with us](/about.html#contacts)!